-It's also worth checking out what's taking place in the Harpa Concert Hall during your stay in Iceland.
+Be sure to check out what's taking place in the Harpa Concert Hall during your stay in Reykjavik.
 You might be able to see the Icelandic Symphony Orchestra during a rehearsal or attend a concert with some of Iceland's most famous bands.

-Several multicultural celebrations take place in the building, and at night, it's lit up with a moving LED artwork by Ólafur Elíasson.
+Several multicultural celebrations occur in the building, and at night, it's lit up with moving LED artwork by Olafur Eliasson.

-The lights on the façade of the building are sometimes used interactively.
-At different points in time, people have been able to control the lights by playing a light organ, splash the color of their choice on the hall through their phone or play the computer game Pong using the building as a monitor.
+The lights on the facade of the building are sometimes used interactively.
+At different times, people have been able to control the lights by playing a light organ, splashing the color of their choice on the hall through their phone, or playing the computer game Pong using the building as a monitor.

-The sculpture, Sun Voyager (pictured above), is a popular attraction, nestled along the seaside.
-It's close to Harpa Concert Hall and has a fantastic view of Mt Esjan.
+The sculpture, Sun Voyager (pictured above), is a popular attraction nestled along the seaside.
+It's close to Harpa Concert Hall and has a fantastic view of Mt Esja.

-If you keep your eyes peeled, you will likely be able to spot several other sculptures around town.
+If you keep your eyes peeled, you'll likely be able to spot several other sculptures around town.

-You can find a few other smaller sculpture museums around town, such as Hallstein's park (Hallsteinsgarður) in Gufunes, and in Hólmasel in Breiðholt.
+You can find a few smaller sculpture museums around town as well.

 The newest member of this institutional family is the Marshall House.

-Besides these larger institutions, you can also find smaller venues such as Mengi, Berg Contemporary, i8, Art Gallery 101, ART67 Gallery, Gallery Fold, and Gallery List, just to name a few.
+Smaller venues include Mengi, Berg Contemporary, i8, Art Gallery 101, ART67 Gallery, Gallery Fold, and Gallery List, just to name a few.

-On top of all that, fantastic street art has been blossoming in recent years, with mesmerizing artworks taking over entire sides of buildings all over town.
+Fantastic street art has been blossoming in recent years, with mesmerizing artwork adorning buildings all over town.

 Whether it's the history and culture you're looking for or simply knowledge about Iceland's rich nature and wildlife, you can choose between several historical museums.
-The Saga Museum, the National Museum of Iceland, and the Árbær Open Air Museum are all popular among visitors.
+The Saga Museum, the National Museum of Iceland, and the Arbaer Open Air Museum are popular.

-To learn about local nature, visit the Maritime Museum, Whales of Iceland Museum, or Aurora Reykjavík: The Northern Lights Center.
+Visit the Maritime Museum, Whales of Iceland Museum, or Aurora Reykjavik: The Northern Lights Center to learn about local nature.

-Public gardens in the city include Hallargarður and Hljómskálagarður, by the city pond, as well as Klambratún/Miklatún, which surround the Kjarvalsstaðir art museum.
+Public gardens in the city include Hallargardur and Hljomskalagardur, by Lake Tjornin, and Klambratun/Miklatun, which surround the Kjarvalsstadir Art Museum.